Aziz-Ru/CSE-Degree/Js/React/useEffect.md

 *useEffect(setup, dependencies?)*

 Use Effect that works on side Effect.Every re-render useEffect function calls every time.
-You can control useEffect by dependencies which can change outside of useEffect hook.
+You can control useEffect by dependencies which can change outside of useEffect hook.When you give blank array in dependenci that works only first time.
+Return a function when componont is going unmount.
 Call useEffect at the top level of your component to declare an Effect:
 ```
 import { useEffect } from 'react';
 import { createConnection } from './chat.js';